karam94/karam94.github.io/content/posts/2020/2020-12-01-Design-Patterns-The-Builder-Pattern.md

 Console.WriteLine(carBuilderDirector.BuildSilverHondaCivic().ToString());
 ```

-Obviously it is possible to instantiate a new Car and pass parameters in to the constructor to construct our object, however at scale and with a large number of parameters, this becomes very tedious in a code base where we have to constantly instantiate different permutations of different cars, models, brands, colours, specifications, etc. However on that note, do not go wild and suddenly convert every object instantiation to use this pattern.
+Obviously it is possible to instantiate a new Car and pass parameters in to the constructor to construct our object, however at scale and with a large number of parameters, this becomes very tedious in a code base where we have to constantly instantiate different permutations of different cars, models, colours, specifications, etc. However on that note, do not go wild and suddenly convert every object instantiation to use this pattern.
 Use it as a tool, only where necessary.

 The Fluent Builder Pattern provides the exact same functionality as the regular Builder Pattern, however with a fluent interface/API to help facilitate the construction process.
 This makes life particularly easier for developers going forward within the same codebase, particularly if they want to skip the middle man that is the `Director`.